Remote Hiring in India: Compliance Steps Global Employers Should Not Ignore

 Choosing the Right Hiring Model

-Global employers typically choose between three models:
+In general, global employers typically choose between three models:

 1. Establishinnnbg a Local Entity